 (New) Developers are working with Easton’s Shovel Town Brewery on a proposal to open a second micro brewery and taproom at the former firehouse and Keating Funeral Home property in Foxboro.
 If all goes well, they could be up and running by the end of the year.

-Though not new, Start Line Brewing in Hopkinton will have a new look by summer time, when they expect their brewery and taproom expansion to be complete.
+(Now Open) Though not new, Start Line Brewing in Hopkinton will have a new look by summer time, when they expect their brewery and taproom expansion to be complete.
 Don’t worry, you can still visit the existing taproom while renovation of the former farm store into a larger taproom and stage for live performances is completed.

 Two others that are reportedly in the midst of expansions are Abandoned Building Brewery in Easthampton, which would increase production and add a second taproom, and Amherst Brewing, opening its own taproom inside of the Hangar Pub.

-Not only could Provincetown get its first brewery in 2019, but by the end of the year it might have two.
+(Now Open) Not only could Provincetown get its first brewery in 2019, but by the end of the year it might have two.
 Billing itself as the country’s first gay beer, Provincetown Brewing Company launched this past fall, though it won’t be brewing until Memorial Day at the earliest.
 The brand plans to have a nano brewery and taproom downtown, but will also have its core beers contract brewed elsewhere for distribution in cans.

 The second P-Town brewery, which has no official name yet, would be an expansion of the existing 1620 Brewhouse on Commercial Street, a restaurant that specializes in its craft beer offerings.
 The owner proposed replacing the Art House theatre with a micro brewery and taproom, and eventually adding a brewpub.
 Initial reaction wasn’t totally supportive, so plans may have to be adjusted.